kevinsint/hinge-simulator/README.md

 - **Intersection Point (X)**: The point where the input link (AB) and output link (DC) cross each other.
 This point moves during operation but is not a physical pivot.

-### Kinematics Properties

-- The mechanism has a single degree of freedom.
-- Links AB and DC always cross, forming the characteristic "X" configuration.
-- All links maintain constant length throughout the motion.
-- Input and output links rotate in opposing directions.
-- Lid is fixed to output link.
-- Base is fixed to ground link.
-- Links BC (coupler) and AD (ground) never cross each other.

-Mechanism design:
+## Mechanism design
-Design Process in SolidWorks:

-Set up the path positions:

-The user will place three virtual lid in the simulator in three different positions:
+The user will place three virtual lids in the simulator representing the following positions:

-- Closed position
+- Closed lid (fully closed)
-- Intermediate position
+- Intermediate lid (mid between first part of the movement and second part of the movement)
-- Open position
+- Open lid (fully open)

+### Overall mechanism design

+- Once defined, the length of the links cannot be changed.
+- The lid is attached to the coupler link.
+- The base is attached to the ground link.
+- The lid can rotate between 0 and 180 degrees.
+- The lid can be placed to a distance of 0 to 150% of the box width in every direction.

-Lid design:
+### Lid design

-- Each virtual lid will have a center handle to move id and an anchor point to rotate it.
+- Each lid is drag and dropable and have an anchor point to rotate it.
-- Each will be named accordingly: closed, intermediate, and open.
+- Each lid is named accordingly: closed, intermediate and open.

-Once lid placed, the user will set 2 points on the closed lid that will represent the coupler link.
-The user will be able to move the points to adjust the mechanism.

-The simulator will calculate the mechanism automatically.
+- The user can reposition the floating pivot B and C points inside the closed lid.
+- Lid can rotate between 0 and 180 degrees.
+- Lid can be placed to a distance of 0 to 150% of the box width in every direction.

+### Base design

+- The base position is always fixed.
+- The user can reposition the ground pivot A and D points inside the box base.

-How to calculate the mechanism:
+### How to calculate the mechanism

+- Recalculate the mechanism every time the user moves a point or change a slider value or move the lids.

+Not sure it works this way for crossed mechanisms, but work for four-bar mechanisms.
 - Make all lines equal length (this represents link #3)
 - Identify the sides:
   - Label one end as side A (positions A1, A2, A3)